You drink the place in right along with your booze and neither is meant to go down too smoothly.

-When the Double Down opened two decades ago, it wasn't just underground, it was deeply subterranean, buried beneath several strata of anonymity and indifference.
+When the Double Down opened nearly three decades ago, it wasn’t just underground, it was deeply subterranean, buried beneath several strata of anonymity and indifference.

 Located on a then-sparsely developed stretch of Paradise Road, it was smack in the middle of nothing.

 The Hard Rock Hotel had yet to open to anchor the district.

 The bustling strip mall that would be developed across from the casino was then a car rental lot.